The Committee to Elect Cathy Harder-Bernier

 Hanover votes were in line with state results in Tuesday’s presidential primary with Bernie Sanders and Hillary Clinton battling for the Democratic nomination and Trump taking the GOP ticket three-to-one.

-“Bernie Sanders narrowly lead Clinton and Trump won in a landslide,” Hanover Town Clerk Catherine Harder-Bernier told reporters as she posted the town’s unofficial results just after the close of polls.
+“Bernie Sanders narrowly led Clinton, and Trump won in a landslide,” Hanover Town Clerk Catherine Harder-Bernier told reporters as she posted the town’s unofficial results just after the close of polls.

 Sanders beat out Clinton by 103 votes whereas on the Republican ticket, Donald Trump won 946 votes more than Marco Rubio, the second-hightest vote getter.